Canada–United States Automotive Products Agreement

-The Canada—United States Automotive Products Agreement, commonly known as the Auto Pact or APTA, was a trade agreement between Canada and the United States.
+The Canada–United States Automotive Products Agreement, commonly known as the Auto Pact, was a trade agreement between Canada and the United States.
 It was signed by Prime Minister Lester B. Pearson and President Lyndon B. Johnson in January 1965.

 History

 During the years before the Canada—United States Automotive Products Agreement was in place, a series of tariffs were imposed on cars, trucks, buses, tires, and automotive parts which moved between Canada and the United States.
-The North American automobile industry was highly segregated; only three percent of vehicles sold in Canada were made in the United States, but most of the parts were manufactured in the U.S. and overall Canada was in a large trade deficit with the United States in the automobile sector.
+The automotive industry in Canada was highly segregated from the automotive industry in the United States: only three percent of vehicles sold in Canada were made in the United States, but most of the parts were manufactured in the U.S. and overall Canada was in a large trade deficit with the United States in the automobile sector.

 The imposition of the tariffs led American automobile companies to produce models of cars specifically for sale in Canada, assembled at branch plants there.
 Although these models were sold under different names, they were similar to the American models, but with cosmetic changes in design.

 The signing of the agreement in 1965 removed the tariffs between the two countries.
 In exchange, the Big Three car makers (General Motors, Ford, and Chrysler) and later Volvo agreed that automobile production in Canada would not fall below 1964 levels and that they would ensure the same production-sales ratio in Canada.
-The two stated goals of APTA were to reduce production costs in Canada through more efficient production of a smaller range of vehicles and components, and to lower vehicle prices for consumers.
+The two stated goals of the Auto Pact were to reduce production costs in Canada through more efficient production of a smaller range of vehicles and components, and to lower vehicle prices for consumers.

 After the signing of the Pact, far fewer models of cars were produced in Canada; instead, larger branch plants producing only one model for all of North America were constructed.
 In 1964, only seven percent of vehicles made in Canada were sent south of the border, but by 1968, the figure was sixty percent.
 By the same date, forty percent of cars purchased in Canada were made in the United States.
 Automobile and parts production soon surpassed pulp and paper to become Canada's largest industry.
 From 1965 to 1982, Canada's total automotive trade deficit with the U.S. was $12.1 billion; this combined a surplus of around $28 billion worth of assembled vehicles and a deficit of around $40.5 billion in auto parts.